ToolmanP/Thoughtcrime/pages/CSE.md

 		- Fine-grained lock control on some portion of the data.
 		- Acquire the lock in the same order even if in different transaction.
 		- Avoid Dead Lock Or Detect the Dead Lock in a heuristic manner
+		- The transaction can not reacquire the lock after releasing it.
+		- Stricter 2PL requires that the release of the lock should happen at the end of transaction.
+But normal ones don't
 - ### Optimistic: OCC / MVCC
 	- #### OCC  Steps
 		- Collect the read sets and write sets.